r0b14/bootcampIBM2025/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image28.png)

-Once you are satisfied with the answer, deploy this agent using the `Deploy` button as with the other agents before.
-Since we left the `Show agent` option checked, we can now go back to the home screen to see it there.
-Simply click on `watsonx Orchestrate` at the very top of the window.
 Quando estiver satisfeito com a resposta, implante este agente usando o botão `Deploy`, como fez com os outros agentes anteriores.
 Como deixamos a opção `Show agent`  marcada, agora podemos retornar à tela inicial para vê-lo.
 Basta clicar em `watsonx Orchestrate` no topo da janela.

 ![alt text](images/image29.png)